Consider the following in developing your solar HVAC design:

 Send us information about your project, your preferences and your building plans.
 We will be happy to review this and provide an indicative quote.
 We can also make a referral to G-Store to look at your solar power requirement.
 These are complimentary services we offer.

-- Review of your building plans, marked up drawings and/or preferences
+- Review of your building plans and preferences

 Understanding your needs

 We know that every client and project is different so we start by understanding your needs, priorities and vision for your build then propose a draft solution with indicative pricing.

 Your Indicative Quote will be developed further with you, your architect and/or your builder into a Final Quote taking into account your preferences, budget, build requirements and timing also.

 Once we reach agreement on the Final Quote and project plan, we will undertake the detailed design work looking at equipment siting, underfloor circuit or radiator layout, ventilation and air conditioning design, etc.

 If you are installing solar power, we will work with your or our solar contractor to incorporate this as part of the whole solution.